Yashasvi-Sriram/legos/README.md

 - A collection of problems on structures and algorithms.
 - Each crate under `src/bin` corresponds to exactly one problem.
 - There is no dependency b/w any two crates
-- Unit testing is used to add manual test cases.
+- Unit testing is used to add manual test cases for correctness and speed-improvements.
+- Rust stable is used.

 # Usage
 - Use `cargo run --bin <crate>` to run (the main function of, not the tests) a crate.